neidiom/blog/_posts/2018-03-07-bandwidth-throttling-when-creating-archives-with-tar.markdown

 ## CSTREAM

-Alternate way is to use cstream utility.
+Alternative way is to use cstream utility.

 {% highlight bash %}
 apt-get install cstream